Esophageal Stents (including Benign Indication)

 Tissue InGrowth Prevention

-The Permalume™ Silicone Covering extends the entire length of the WallFlex Esophageal Stent in the fully covered version and is designed to prevent tumor ingrowth as well as seal concurrent esophageal fistulas and help reduce food impaction.
+The Permalume™ Silicone Covering extends the entire length of the WallFlex Esophageal Stent in the fully covered version and is designed to prevent tumor ingrowth as well as stent concurrent esophageal fistulas.

-The Teflon™ Coated Polyester Removal Suture facilitates removal during the initial stent placement procedure.
+The Coated Polyester Removal Suture facilitates removal during the initial stent placement procedure.

 The Nitinol construction allows for clear visualization during fluoroscopy, ensuring accurate stent placement.